SunWater-233/SW-Wight/README.md

     ![屏幕截图 2024-06-20 150323](https://github.com/SunWater-233/SW-Wight/assets/109706896/a906d086-a886-4903-a3aa-0c229c99598d)

 5. Try to compile it.
-If the compiler does not report an error, congratulation! (￣▽￣)~*  You just successfully install SW-Wight to your project.(´･ᴗ･`) If something goes wrong, you could check  **robot-config.h** and **robot-config.cpp**.Your Brain should be declared there.
+If the compiler does not report an error, congratulation! (￣▽￣)~*  You just successfully install SW-Wight to your project.(´･ᴗ･`) If something goes wrong, you could check  **robot-config.h** and **robot-config.cpp**.Your Brain and Motors should be declared there.

 # DEMO Explanation